selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

   > The path to the local repository maven will use to store artifacts.

-  In other words, by using it we can change local repository from .m2 to anything we want so all dependance we download will be where we want it to be.
+  In other words, by using it we can change local repository from .m2 to anything we want so all dependencies we download will be where we want it to be.

 * Write on **command prompt** `mvn -v`.